 More important than the length of your subject line, is that you put the most relevant information in the first 30-60 characters.
 Over time you’ll get a second sense about this.

-Number of links to include – I get asked this question frequently and there’s no easy answer.
-My own anecdotal evidence shows decreasing click rates on links further down the email.
+We get asked this question frequently and there’s no easy answer.
+Our own anecdotal evidence shows decreasing click rates on links further down the email.

 Some studies have shown that 11 links may be a sweet spot.
 But if you only have three useful links to include in your newsletter, go for it.
 It’s not about the number of links but the quality of the information you link to.

-Include one call to action – Remember that your email newsletter is educational rather than promotional.
+Remember that your email newsletter is educational rather than promotional.
 Each link is essentially a call to action, and you’re allowed one to your “services” page, but preferably, to an informational video, webinar or e-book.
-Banner ads work well here.
-You can go on to Fiverr and get one on the cheap or have your marketing agency create one for you.
+Banner ads work well here – your web designer can create one in Adobe Indesign.

-Email platforms – Solos, small firms, and legal vendors have an exhaustive array of choices of email clients.
+Solos, small firms, and legal vendors have an exhaustive array of choices of email clients.
 We covered a few in: A Review of Email Marketing Platforms For Law Firms.
-Larger law firms have additional choices among enterprise-level email/marketing automation platforms including HubSpot, InfusionSoft, and Pardot.
+Larger law firms have additional choices among enterprise-level email/marketing automation platforms including HubSpot, and Pardot.

-- Place a email subscription form in the footer or sidebar of your website.
+- Place an email subscription form in the footer or sidebar of your website

-- Create an e-book or white-paper related to each practice area and require an email to download.
+- Create a lead magnet, such as an ebook or whitepaper related to each practice area and require an email to download.
 Remember to craft these pieces with the client’s problems in mind.

 - Put on a quarterly webinar focused on the needs of the people you serve.
 An email address should be required to register for the webinar.
 Add a “resources” page to your website and put the webinar recordings there and require an email address to view.

-Measure your performance – Track how your email newsletters are doing so you know what’s working and what needs improvement.
+Track how your law firm email newsletters are doing so you know what’s working and what needs improvement.
 Email providers include metrics such as open and click rates.
-MailerMailer provides good benchmarking resource, including the legal industry.
-For instance, the 2016 Email Marketing Metrics Report puts the email open rate for legal services at 16.5% and click rate at 1.3%.
+MailChimp provides good benchmarking resources, including the legal industry.
+According to their data, the average email open rate for legal services is 22% and average click rate at 2.81%.